-The clear-cutting of virgin rainforests, dumping toxins into the environment, commercial eradication of endangered species, conscious obstruction in developing clean energy sources, and profiteering from war and acts of terror are pretty exclusively–with very few exceptions–in the domain and by the designs of men.
+The clear-cutting of virgin rainforests, dumping toxins into the environment, commercial eradication of endangered species, conscious obstruction in developing clean energy sources, sexual assaults and improprieties, and profiteering from war and acts of terror are pretty exclusively–with very few exceptions–in the domain and by the designs of men.
 Approximately 90% of murders are committed by men.
 If any other single group of people were responsible for such mayhem, there'd be quite an uproar.

 Denial is the acceptance of ignorance as truth, through the force of will.